Introduction to Online Control

 \section{Reinforcement Learning}

-Reinforcement learning is a sub-field of machine learning that formally models the setting of learning through interaction in a reactive environment.
-This is in contrast to learning from examples, as in supervised learning, or inference according to a probabilistic model, as in Bayesian modeling.
+Reinforcement learning is a subfield of machine learning that studies learning through interaction with a reactive environment.
+This is in contrast to learning from labeled examples, as in supervised learning, or inference in a probabilistic model, as in Bayesian statistics.
 In reinforcement learning, we have an agent and an environment.
-The agent observes its position (or state) in the environment and takes actions that transition it to a new state.
-The environment looks at the agent's state and hands out rewards based on a hidden set of criteria.
+The agent observes its current state in the environment and takes an action; the environment then transitions to a new state and emits a reward.

-Typically, the goal of reinforcement learning is for the agent to learn behavior that maximizes the total reward it receives from the environment.
-This methodology has led to some notable successes: machines have learned how to play Atari games, and how to beat the highest-rated human players at Go.
+Typically, the goal is to learn behavior that maximizes the total reward accumulated over time.
+This viewpoint has led to some notable successes: machines have learned how to play Atari games and how to defeat the strongest human players at Go.